futurearchitecture/ArchVault/200 - Tasks/How to - Manage Tasks.md

 # Tasks

 - [ ] How to manage task across the Vault 🔼
-- [ ] Build a MoC for Tasks to show all open and closed tasks⏫
+- [x] Build a MoC for Tasks to show all open and closed tasks ⏫ ✅ 2023-02-27